ropensci/GSODR/README.md

 facilitating this:

--   `get_GSOD()` - queries and transfers files from the FTP server, reformats them and returns a `data.frame()` object in R or saves a file to disk with options for a GeoPackage or comma seperated values (CSV) file,
+-   `get_GSOD()` - queries and transfers files from the FTP server, reformats them and returns a `data.frame()` object in R session or saves a file to disk with options for a GeoPackage or comma seperated values (CSV) file,
 -   `reformat_GSOD()` - the workhorse, takes individual station files on the local disk and reformats them returning a data.frame in R,
 -   `nearest_stations()` - returns a dataframe containing a list of stations and their metadata that fall within the given radius of a point specified by the user,
--   `get_station_list()` - downloads the latest station list from the NCDC FTP server.
+-   `get_station_list()` - downloads the latest station list from the NCDC FTP server and returns a `data.frame()` object in R session.

 When reformatting data either with `get_GSOD()` or `reformat_GSOD()`, all units are converted to International System of Units (SI), e.g.,